darkalemanbr/userscripts/README.md

-# userscripts
+# darkalemanbr's Userscripts
-Grease/Tampermonkey Userscripts created by me
+All sorts of userscripts to be used with Greasemonkey, Tampermonkey and other equivalents.